rinusser/CodeSnifferUtils/FEATURES.md

     f(1,      //"1" is valid
       2);     //"2" is valid too, as long as there are no whitespaces after the above comma

+If there are multiple function calls in contiguous lines their parameters may be left-aligned in a grid.
+Numbers may also be right- or dot-aligned.
+For example:

+    some_function(   'a',  -1,-2.0);  //OK because it lines up with the call below another_function(NULL,123, 4.11); //OK because the dots line up

 Additionally, empty parameter lists must not contain whitespaces:

     f();      //this is valid